Kumbakonam Coffee- What Do We Mean By Degree Coffee?

 There are multiple speculations as to why its called "degree" coffee

-South Indian coffee filter coffee is a milk coffee (perfect example of South Indians' affinity for dairy products).
+The best instance of South Indians’ enthusiasm of the dairy products is the popularity of milk coffee or South Indian filter coffee.
 Most of the beans are grown in India (Arabica and Robusta varieties are grown in Tamil Nadu primarily at Nilgiris District, Yercaud and Kodaikanal).

 The Decoction is made primarily from coffee beans (70-80%) and chicory (the other 30-20%).
 Although most FMCG coffee powders have a fixed percentage of coffee-chicory, there are multiple shops where you can ask for your own blend (Some of the small ones mix it in front of you, and your nose can spend 10 minutes in heaven).